Holtorf Medical Group

-Autoimmune disorders don’t travel alone.
+Autoimmune disorders do not travel alone.
 About one in six patients with Hashimoto’s Thyroiditis have at least one additional autoimmune disorder.
 Celiac disease, vitiligo, and multiple sclerosis are just a few of the autoimmune disorders that are often found in conjunction with Hashimoto’s disease.

 In addition to the standard thyroid function tests such as the TSH, Free T4, and Free T3, your doctor should also check for increased levels of specific antibodies to thyroid proteins.
 The “red flag” antibodies to check are thyroid peroxidase (TPO) and antithyroglobulin.
 Antibodies are proteins used by the immune system to detect and respond to threats.
 Thus, if you have a thyroid-related autoimmune disorder, blood tests could potentially indicate increased anti-thyroid antibodies.